 Scullcap gives of itself.
 It helps our bodies remember how to relax into the strength of our own bones and lean in, trusting the support of our muscles.
 Scullcap unwinds the worries in our mind and allows space for growth.
 Like most friends, its capacity to build common bonds strengthens the gifts inherent in each being, creating a whole new dynamic of potential for overcoming adversity.

 As a rich source of the minerals calcium, potassium, and magnesium – all essential for a healthy nervous system – it's no wonder why Scullcap is found in so many soothing teas and tinctures!
-Further, as a source of zinc, we can turn to Scullcap to maintain the health of our immune system and resist infections, especially when under stress.
+Further, as a source of zinc, we can turn to Scullcap to maintain the health of our immune system, especially when under stress.

 These attributes make Scullcap a favorite for combining with other plant allies to alleviate common discomforts.
-Over the years, it has been paired with nervines like Catnip, Blue Vervain, Milky Oat tops, Damiana, and Rosemary to lift the spirit and mind out of the depths of depression.
+Over the years, it has been paired with nervines like Catnip, Blue Vervain, Milky Oat tops, Damiana, and Rosemary to lift the spirit.
 It can also be paired with Valerian and Dandelion root to ease muscle tension.
 For the overactive mind, lost in the painful throes of stress and hardships, Scullcap can been steeped with Wood Betony or Lavender.
 When we have lost our ability to let go at the end of the day, we may find peace in the friendly medley of Passionflower and Scullcap.

 Meet the WishGarden Scullcap Remedies